Zhekager/Zhekager/README.md

 > I love to apply the principles of responsive design and watch my
 > web pages turn into mobile screens and still look amazing.
 > Oddly enough, it's nice.
-> I am plastic, but I still retain my creativity.
+> I am plastic, but I still retain my creativity.:rocket:

 ###### :email: You can contact me at this address: [zhekager91@gmail.com]